APA, Inc. Professional Liability Program - Frequently Asked Questions

 - Having your own individual coverage gives you “peace of mind” that you have an insurance company that represents your interests only.

-Yes, a professional liability policy can be provided that covers your corporate entity as well as all owners and professional employees, and para-professional employees.
+Yes, a professional liability policy can be provided that covers your corporate entity as well as all owners and professional employees, para-professional employees, and independent contractors.

 American Professional Agency, Inc.

 As an insured with American Professional Agency Inc., what should I do if I receive a summons or if I am aware a client has a complaint about me?

 Always call our office if you receive a summons or become aware of an incident that could lead to a claim being brought against you.
 Liability policies require that claims and incidents be reported as soon as possible.
 Once reported, you will receive a booklet that explains the claims process and our Claims Department will work to assign you to an insurance claim adjuster/attorney.
 Our Claims Department will work as your advocate during the entire claims process.

 Who can I contact if I want to discuss a hypothetical situation, or an incident or if I get a subpoena to release my records?